ResendeAndrey/ResendeAndrey/README.md

 ## 🇧🇷 Sobre mim

 Sou movido por desafios e guiado pela vontade constante de evoluir.
-Como **Engenheiro de Software com foco em ReactJS e NextJS**, encontrei na tecnologia não só uma carreira, mas um campo aberto pra resolver problemas reais com soluções inteligentes e bem pensadas.
+Com **5 anos de experiência como desenvolvedor** e pós-graduação em **Engenharia de Software**, encontrei na tecnologia não só uma carreira, mas um campo aberto pra resolver problemas reais com soluções inteligentes e bem pensadas.

-Minha trajetória começou no **front-end**, mas a curiosidade (e a fome de aprender) me levou também pro **back-end**, explorando **NodeJS** e **Golang**.
-Gosto de escrever código limpo, performático e acessível, mas o que realmente me motiva é saber que por trás de cada funcionalidade tem uma experiência de usuário mais fluida, mais simples, mais humana.
+Minha trajetória começou no **front-end** (ReactJS, NextJS, ViteJS), mas a curiosidade (e a fome de aprender) me levou também pro **back-end**, explorando **NodeJS** e **Golang**.

+Tenho experiência com **testes unitários** (Jest, Testing Library, Vitest) e também **testes E2E com Cypress**, garantindo qualidade e robustez em aplicações web.

 Já atuei em projetos no **Brasil e nos EUA**, em ambientes ágeis, colaborativos e multiculturais.
-Isso me ensinou que tecnologia é tão sobre pessoas quanto é sobre lógica.
+Acredito que a tecnologia é tão sobre pessoas quanto sobre lógica.

 ---

 ## 🇺🇸 About me

 I’m driven by challenges and fueled by a constant desire to grow.
-As a **Software Engineer specialized in ReactJS and NextJS**, I’ve found in tech not just a career, but a space to solve real-world problems with smart, purposeful solutions.
+With **5 years of experience as a developer** and a postgraduate degree in **Software Engineering**, I’ve found in tech not just a career, but a space to solve real-world problems with smart, purposeful solutions.

-My journey started on the **front-end**, but curiosity (and a hunger to learn) led me to the **back-end** — diving into **NodeJS** and **Golang**.
-I’m all about writing clean, accessible, high-performance code, but what really excites me is knowing that every feature I build improves someone’s experience.
+My journey began on the **front-end** (ReactJS, NextJS, ViteJS), but curiosity led me to explore the **back-end** as well — diving into **NodeJS** and **Golang**.

+I have hands-on experience with **unit testing** (Jest, Testing Library, Vitest) and **end-to-end testing using Cypress**, ensuring performance and reliability in complex web applications.

-I've worked on projects in **Brazil and the US**, within agile, collaborative, and multicultural environments.
-It taught me that tech is as much about people as it is about logic.
+I’ve worked on projects in **Brazil and the US**, within agile, collaborative, and multicultural teams.
+I truly believe that technology is as much about people as it is about logic.

 ---